alljoyn/extras-webdocs/docs/learn/base-services/index.md

 # Base Services

-Base Services are basic services used by many devices.
+Base Services are common services used by many devices, providing a set of interfaces for different devices to interact and interoperate with one another.
 Below are the currently supported base services.
 This list will continue to expand as more contributions are made to the AllSeen Alliance project.

 * [Onboarding][onboarding].
 Provide a consistent way to bring a new device onto the Wi-Fi network.